Learn more about the Research and Extension Experiences for Veterinary Entomology Scholars

 Project:

-Scholars selected to work at TAMU will have the opportunity to work on a novel first-look tick surveillance project and fly rearing projects.
-Scholars will have the opportunity to visit poultry facilities and assist with poultry litter beetle research, zoological biting fly assessments, and other biting arthropod efficacy projects.
-Unique to TAMU, scholars will have the opportunity to also learn about dairy production and grassland ecology at the Stephenville REC and be given an opportunity to visit the USDA-Agricultural Research Service Livestock Arthropod Pest Research Unit (Kerrville, TX).
+Scholars selected to work at TAMU in Stephenville will have the opportunity to work on a novel first-look tick surveillance project and fly-rearing projects.
+Scholars will have the chance to visit poultry facilities and assist with poultry litter beetle research, zoological biting fly assessment, and other biting arthropod efficacy projects.
+Unique to TAMU, scholars will have the opportunity to also learn about dairy production and grassland ecology at the Stephenville REC and visit the USDA-Agricultural Research Service Livestock Arthropod Pest Research Unit (Kerrville, TX).
+In addition to being a part of front-line Extension and Research efforts to prevent the return of the New World Screwworm in Texas and the US.
 Additional skills learned at TAMU include interacting with producers through research and extension programming, visiting with County Extension Agents around the state, field surveillance techniques, and insect rearing methods.
+Scholars selecting this location should bring their own vehicle (minimal public transportation).